reuniware/CryptoForex-Trader-Framework/CCXT_ICHIMOKU/README.md

 Ichimoku Scanner - INELIDAScanner

-(Wondering if this project could allow blind people to trade ???).
+(Wondering if this project could allow blind people to trade ?
+Or facilitate trading for blind people ?).

 For now the file is named "Ichimoku2022_Multithreaded.py"